athallie/eavelie/README.md

 # About Me
 - 👋 Hi, I’m @eavelie.
 It's an alias.
-- 👀 I’m interested in embedded systems and mechatronics.
+- 👀 I’m interested in embedded systems, mechatronics, and systems programming.
-- 🌱 I’m pursuing a bachelor in mechanical engineering.
-The programming languages I'm currently learning are C, C++, and Python.
+- 🌱 The programming languages I'm currently learning are C, C++, and Python.
-- 💞️ I’m looking to collaborate on various projects.
-- 📫 How to reach me: Contact me through athallahnaufalr@gmail.com

 <!---
 eavelie/eavelie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.